Don’t be afraid to cook with good fat! Here’s one reason why…

-There are many reasons why this disease is running rampant and has an affinity for the female persuasion.
+There are many reasons why this disease has an affinity for females.

 To create thyroid hormones (and our bones!), we need fat to support our ability to absorb fat-soluble vitamins A, D, E and K, plus protein to develop the amino acids to build hormones.

-- 3-4 yukon gold potatoes or new potatoes
+- 4-5 medium sized yukon gold potatoes or new potatoes

 - Sea salt